 The unearned percentage times institutional charges (85% x $3,600=$3,060)

 In this case, the school returns $3,060 and the student returns $340 to the Federal Aid Programs.
 At Naropa, if the student withdraws anytime from the 8th through the 15th day of classes, they are entitled to an 80% reduction in tuition ($3600 x 80%), so tuition would be reduced to $720 ($3600 x 20%).
 Since Naropa originally applied $3600 of the student's Federal aid to the tuition, and then returned $3060 to the Federal Aid Programs, Naropa now has only $540 applied to Kerry's tuition.
 This means that Kerry owes Naropa $180 ($720-$540) towards tuition.
-If Kerry's federal aid consisted entirely of loans, then she may return the $340 she owes to the Federal government in accordance with the terms of the promissory note.
-She will need to contact the bursar's office to settle her outstanding tuition bill, however.
+If Kerry's federal aid consisted entirely of loans, then Kerry may return the $340 owed to the Federal government in accordance with the terms of the promissory note.
+Kerry will need to contact the bursar's office (firstname.lastname@example.org) to settle the outstanding tuition bill, however.

-Once the reduction in tuition is determined, the refund amount is returned in the following order:
+Once the amount of federal aid to be returned is determined, it will be returned in the following order: